continued from A True Story – part 2

 But, I’ll tell you what; I will never forget that first sermon.
 It was kind of strange but it sure made an impression on me.
 He said, “I want to talk to you about two men who worked side by side; now I know you have all heard about Peter and Paul.
 And I know that you have all heard of James and John, and I believe you have all probably heard of the Lone Ranger and Tonto.”

 Well, like I said earlier, I had never read a bible until just a few days ago but I was pretty sure it did not have stories of the Lone Ranger and Tonto so he got my attention.
-And, for the next 30 minutes, that preacher used the Lone Ranger and Tonto as an illustration of how we all should learn to get together.
+And, for the next 30 minutes, that preacher used the Lone Ranger and Tonto as an illustration of how we all should learn to get along together.

 I’m not going to try and recall all of it here but, I’m sure you get the idea.
 And he was speaking especially to people who called themselves Christians.